WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Medial_Temporal_Lobes_Landmarks/landmarks.rst

 LANDMARK 5: THE LAST SLICE CONTAINING THE UNCUS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The last slice of the uncus in the image below would be the second box from the left.
+You should note here that this EC/PRC to PHC transition is valid for
-You $ 2-3mm thick slices.
-For thinner slices, there will be more slices in between the uncal ape$ starts 5mm posterior to the uncal apex).
+2-3mm thick slices.
+For thinner slices, there will be more slices in between the uncal apex and the start of the PHC (Pruessner et al. (2000) suggests it starts 5mm posterior to the uncal apex).

 .. image:: mark12.png